Indian Council of Astrological Sciences

 ICAS is poised at a momentous state today.
 We are on the threshold of starting new courses and consolidating our achievements.
 Since 1984 when under the leadership of our Founder-President Dr B V Raman, ICAS was founded, we have been a truly pioneering institution.
 To our credit, we have taught more than 12,000 students and they are guiding thousands of persons all over the country and abroad.
 True to the spirit of founders, we have tread the path of not only disseminating astrological knowledge but also has taken up some of the finest researches in the field.
 Today we represent the largest astrological organisation in the country.
 Even today, the examinations conducted by ICAS is considered to be most rigorous and comprehensive in the country as we have made suitable changes in the content and type of skills analysed through our examination system.

 The growth and consolidation of ICAS is not just in terms of student base.
 We have also taken up research that has a bearing on basic principles of jyotisha and vaastu to enrich the learning of students.
 In fact, ICAS is at the forefront of astrological education because of its research activities.
-Today some of the work done by us (occasionally published in the Face Book group: ICAS Examination Wing) has given the capacity to explain issues that were vexing astrologers for long.
+Today some of the work done by us (occasionally published in the Face Book group: ICAS Examination Wing) has enabled us to explain some of the issues that were vexing astrologers for long.
 To name a few:

 - We do have a convincing explanation about why the first house of Kalapurusha chart is primarily characterised as a dharma house and also owned by Kuja or Mars.
 It has its roots in the very first rik/mantra of RgVeda (To hear the video lecture click: www.youtube.com/watch?v=zRos4FzFwoo )